Storm dumps record rain and heavy snow on Northern California. Many in Seattle still without power

 In Enumclaw, east of Seattle, residents were cleaning up after their town clocked the highest winds in the state Tuesday night: 74 mph (119 kph).

-Resident Sophie Keene said the powerful gusts caused transformers to blow out around town.
+Sophie Keene said the powerful gusts caused transformers to blow out.
 “Things were exploding, like, everywhere,” Keene told the Seattle Times.
 “Like the transformers over by the park.
-One blew big, it looked like fireworks just going off.”
+One blew big, it looked like fireworks.”

 Ben Gibbard, lead singer of the indie rock bands Death Cab for Cutie and Postal Service, drove from his Seattle neighborhood Thursday morning to the woods of Tiger Mountain for his regular weekday run, but there were too many trees blocking the trail.